Add .git-blame-ignore-revs file

 Please see the NOTICE file for information on licenses of embedded software.

-As of version 9.1.0, qpdf can use different crypto implementations.
+qpdf can use different crypto implementations.
 These can be selected at compile time or at runtime.
-The native crypto implementations that were used in all versions prior to 9.1.0 are still present and enabled by default.
+The native crypto implementations that were used in all versions prior to 9.1.0 are still present, but they are not built into qpdf by default if any external providers are available at build time.

 native: a native implementation where all the source is embedded in qpdf and no external dependencies are required

-The default behavior is for ./configure to discover which other crypto providers can be supported based on available external libraries, to build all available crypto providers, and to use an external provider as the default over the native one.
-This behavior can be changed with the following flags to ./configure:
+The default behavior is for cmake to discover which other crypto providers can be supported based on available external libraries, to build all available external crypto providers, and to use an external provider as the default over the native one.
+By default, the native crypto provider will be used only if no external providers are available.
+This behavior can be changed with various cmake options as described in the manual.

 Note about weak cryptographic algorithms